facelessuser/TabsExtra/docs/usage.md

 # User Guide {: .doctitle}
 Configuration and usage of TabsExtra.
-{: .doctitle-info}

 ---

-# General Usage
+## General Usage
 Using TabsExtra is very straight forward once the menu is created.
 TabsExtra will update the right click context menu of tabs with various useful features.
-It also has a couple of Sublime's commands to allow for various improvements in relation to tab focus when closing files, tab position when opening files, and making available new useful close commands.
+It also overrides a couple of Sublime's commands to allow for various improvements in relation to tab focus when closing files, tab position when opening files, and making available new useful close commands.

-# Install/Upgrade Menu
+## Install/Upgrade Menu
 When first installing TabsExtra, you need to Install the new menu; this does not happen automatically.
 Go to `Preferences->Package Settings->TabsExtra` and Install/Upgrade either the **basic** tab menu or the **override** menu.
 The **basic** menu's commands won't be grouped together with the built-in options because of the way Sublime Text's menus are managed.
 But the **override** menu overrides the **Default** Package's tab context menu for sane, clean grouping of the commands.

-# Which Commands does TabsExtra Override?
+## Which Commands does TabsExtra Override?
 TabsExtra does **not** override `close_file`, but it does override the following:

 - `close_by_index`: close view from tab